Anymuz/HackTheBox-Walkthroughs/Holiday/Holiday.md

 This gives us a username and changes the error message to ‘Incorrect password’.
 We now know the SQL query is likely a vulnerability as the username field is injectable and has revealed database content to us, but our authentication bypass attempts via this vector are achieving nothing.
 This is a good time to use SQL map on the login form by first intercepting the POST request then running SQL map with that post request.
 We’ll use burp suite again to capture the request then we can manually copy this request and save it as a raw text file, I’ve named mine as login.req.

-[login.req]
+[login_req]

 A simple way to do this is to use SQL map to dump all the tables it can find.
-If trying the command sqlmap -r login.req  --dump-all returned no results, run a more intense scan by using ``sqlmap -r login.req --level=5 --risk=3 --dump-all --Threads=10``.
+If trying the command sqlmap -r login.req  --dump-all returned no results, run a more intense scan by using ``sqlmap -r login.req --level=5 --risk=3 --dump-all --threads=10``.
 Since intense scans can take longer I’ve specified 10 threads to speed the process up a little.
 SQL map will now run various injection attempts in the ‘username’ and ‘password’ fields, since these are defaults we don’t need to specify any fields for SQL map in the command.

 [password_sqlmap]

 The password hash for the RickA user is now leaked for us.
 This can take a while as there are additional tables in the database that have been occupied with data.
 Therefore a quicker way to do this on slower machines is to first dump the tables then dump only the user table, since it’s only login credentials that we’re interested in.
-To do this replace --dump-all with --tables in the command.
+To do this replace ``--dump-all`` with ``--tables`` in the command.

 [tables_sqlmap]